Michelin: History

-In 1889, two brothers, Édouard Michelin (1859–1940) and André Michelin (1853–1931), ran a farm implement business in Clermont-Ferrand, France.
+In 1889, two brothers, Édouard Michelin (1859–1940) and André Michelin (1853–1931), took over Barbier Daubrée, a struggling farm implement business founded in 1832 in Clermont-Ferrand, France.
+Barbier-Daubrée manufactured rubber parts for farm machinery such as valves and gaskets and other rubber items such as balls and brake pads.
 One day a cyclist whose pneumatic tyre needed repair turned up at the factory.
 The tyre was glued to the rim, and it took over three hours to remove and repair the tyre, which then needed to be left overnight to dry.

 The next day, Édouard Michelin took the repaired bicycle into the factory yard to test.
 After only a few hundred metres, the tyre failed.
 Despite the setback, Édouard was enthusiastic about the pneumatic tyre, and he and his brother worked on creating their own version, one that did not need to be glued to the rim.
-Michelin was incorporated on 28 May 1889.
+Barbier-Daubrée was reincorporated and renamed as Michelin on 28 May 1889.
 In 1891 Michelin took out its first patent for a removable pneumatic tyre which was used by Charles Terront to win the world's first long-distance cycle race, the 1891 Paris–Brest–Paris.
+Four years later, Michelin created the world's first pneumatic tyres (originally pioneered in 1888 by John Boyd Dunlop for bicycles) for automobiles, using them in a car called L'Eclair competing in the 1895 Paris-Bordeaux-Paris race.

 In the 1920s and 1930s, Michelin operated large rubber plantations in Vietnam.
 Conditions at these plantations led to the famous labour movement Phú Riềng Đỏ.

 Michelin's domination of the supply of rubber in French Indochina led to the Phú Riềng Đỏ strike in 1930.
 This resulted in France investigating Michelin's treatment of workers on its rubber plantations.

 In 1934, Michelin introduced a tyre which, if punctured, would run on a special foam lining, a design now known as a run-flat tyre (self-supporting type).

 Michelin developed and patented a key innovation in tyre history, the 1946 radial tyre, and successfully exploited this technological innovation to become one of the world's leading tyre manufacturers.
 The radial was initially marketed as the "X" tyre.
 It was developed with the front-wheel-drive Citroën Traction Avant and Citroën 2CV in mind.